Mohamed Mansour (businessman)

 Sir Mohamed Mansour (محمد منصور; born January 1948) is an Egyptian and British billionaire businessman and former politician.
 He is the chairman of the Mansour Group, a US$6 billion conglomerate.
 In October 2024, Forbes estimated his wealth at $3.3 billion.
-He served as the Minister of Transportation in Egypt between 2005 and 2009.
+He served as the Minister of Transportation of Egypt between 2005 and 2009.

 Early life

 Mansour was born into one of the most prominent business families in Alexandria.
 The family business, the Mansour Group, controls nine of Egypt's top Fortune 500 companies, though it needed to survive the nationalisation and confiscation of its assets in 1965.

 Mansour received an engineering degree from North Carolina State University in 1968, and a master's in business administration from Auburn University in 1971, teaching there until 1973.
 In 2022, Mansour was awarded an honorary doctorate by North Carolina State University and made "Honorary Doctor of Humane Letters".

 Career

 With his two brothers, Mansour maintained an active role in the Mansour Group, the family business, building close ties as distributors for US companies including Caterpillar, General Motors, and McDonald's.
 Mansour has led the group since his father died in 1976, overseeing all the major corporate developments, including setting up the company's private investment subsidiary Man Capital in London in 2010.

 In December 2005, Mansour resigned from his business responsibilities to serve as Minister of Transportation.
 Mansour resigned in October 2009 after a deadly train crash.

 In 2021, following a $120 million investment and operational takeover by the Mansour Group, Mansour was appointed Chairman of the Right to Dream Academy.

 In December 2022, it was announced he would become senior treasurer for the UK Conservative Party.

 In late 2022, Mansour was contacted by the Sycuan Band of the Kumeyaay Nation, who sought a financial partner to bid for a Major League Soccer expansion franchise in San Diego.
 In May 2023, Major League Soccer announced that the ownership group led by Mansour and the Sycuan Tribe had been awarded the new franchise, San Diego FC.
 The team's inaugural season began in 2025.